Thomas-Rutter/advent-of-code-2020/docs/user/index.rst

 .. code-block:: text

     In a list of passwords, find the amount of "valid" passwords.
-    Each item in the list has two parts, the critera and the password itself.
+    Each item in the list has two parts, the criteria and the password itself.
     The criteria indicates the lowest and highest number of times a given letter must appear for the password to be valid.